 “You called me babe.”

-The clock read eight thirty p.m.
-It was time to fix something to eat, though she’d rather not disconnect her headset.
-Voicing with Ben was the highlight of her day, even when he gave her a hard time—especially when he gave her a hard time.
+Her stomach growled.
+She glanced at the clock.
+8:30 p.m.
+Way past dinner time.
+Time always slipped by so fast when she hung out with Ben.
+Voicing with him was the highlight of her day, even when he gave her a hard time—especially when he gave her a hard time.

 “You can call me babe anytime you like…honey.”

-Twenty-four years old and she laughed like a schoolgirl with a crush.
+Twenty-seven years old today and she laughed like a schoolgirl with a crush.
 Maybe her birthday wasn’t ruined after all.